What is Apoptosis?

 Ancient wisdom states there is a time to be born and a time to die.
 That’s just as true for our cells as it is for ourselves.

 While focus is often placed on the first half of this truth — on “birth” — it’s becoming clear that the natural death of cells may be just as important.
 Every day, in every normal adult human, billions of cells literally commit suicide to make room for other new, healthy cells.
-This happens in our dogs, too.
+This happens in our dogs as well.

 This normal, natural, and critical body process is called “apoptosis.”
 Apoptosis is encoded in each cell’s DNA.